luizbgomide/sovereign/classes.md

 Some powers **Commit Effort for the duration**.
 This means the Effort remains Committed as long as the power is active.
 The PC can reclaim the Committed Effort at any time as an Instant action, deactivating the power.

-Some powers **Commit Effort for the scene**.
-The Effort remains Committed until the end of the scene, after which it returns to the PC.
+Some powers **Commit Effort for the turn**.
+The Effort remains Committed until the end of the turn, after which it returns to the PC.
 It cannot be reclaimed earlier, even if the ability it fuels is only good for a single attack or action.
-A scene usually amounts to a single fight, event, or dungeon turn, almost never lasting more than fifteen minutes.
-Further specifics are provided in the time section of the game rules.

 Some powers **Commit Effort for the day**.
 Once Committed, this Effort can be recovered only after a comfortable night’s rest.
 If the PC is hungry, cold, sick, or sleeping without the benefits of a bedroll or other basic comforts, this Effort cannot be recovered.